Is TunnelBear Good for Torrenting in 2021?

 TunnelBear is the best free VPN that allows torrenting on most of its servers, even though it doesn’t have specialized P2P servers.
 You can download torrents using TunnelBear’s local servers.

 Torrenting has been around for quite some time now and still remains a highly popular form of filesharing on the web; after all, it is the first place we look for new games, billboard topping songs, and record-shattering movies.

 Nonetheless, much of the content available for torrenting is copyrighted, which obviously calls the legality of the whole p2p culture in question.

 Many VPNs shy away from supporting torrenting traffic on their servers for this reason, but TunnelBear supports p2p activities.
-The question, however, is does TunnelBear allow torrenting, and is it a safe choice?

 How to Use TunnelBear for Torrents

 - After installing it on your system/device, launch the VPN.